Grossman Hammock

 At an abandoned camp on Junction Key were found an old sewing machine, pots, and old Dutch copper kettles which, Mr. Grossman said, probably were 200 years old.
 Evidences of pottery were seen in this camp.
 Knowing that the Seminoles were not a tribe which made pottery, the Grossmans realized that some red-skinned tribe had inhabited their land years before the Seminoles were there.

 It is their intention to start planting on Junction Key by fall, Mr. Grossman said.
-Fruits and vegetables will be set out on a 100-acre tratc (sic) first, with plans to enlarge the area of planting as it is found advisable.
-The glade land isto (sic) be set to tomatoes and other vegetables, such as eggplant, beans, and potatoes, throughout the winter season.
+Fruits and vegetables will be set out on a 100-acre tract first, with plans to enlarge the area of planting as it is found advisable.
+The glade land is to be set to tomatoes and other vegetables, such as eggplant, beans, and potatoes, throughout the winter season.

 With the coming of the Seaboard Air Line Railroad into this district, the Grossmans expect to construct a spur from the main line into their acreage, to provide for transportation of the vegetables to the markets.

-With the crash of the real estate boom in Dade County, starting in late 1926, shortly after this article was written, the Grossman’s plans were dramatically altered.
-The property became the site of an oil drilling operation conducted by the Miami Shipbuilding Company in April, 1944, which is the origin of the sulphur spring that was a popular destination after Mark Grossman opened the Mineral Springs and Lake Chekika park to the public in 1954.
+The crash of the real estate boom in Dade County altered the Grossmans’ plans dramatically.
+In 1944, an oil drilling operation conducted by the Miami Shipbuilding Company was established.
+They drilled the well which suppled the water for the small lake that was a popular destination after Mark Grossman opened the Mineral Springs and Lake Chekika park to the public in 1954.
 In 1970, the State of Florida purchased the park for $950,000 ($6.2 million in 2018 dollars) and renamed it Grossman Hammock State Park.
 In 1991, it was donated to the federal government to be added as part of Everglades National Park.

 It is very interesting to read this article from our present viewpoint.
 When the article was written, everyone was a booster and an optimist who believed in a limitless future.
 Depressions have a way of returning people to reality, though.
 The railroad spur from the Seaboard Coast Line was never built, a bitter fight continues between the land owners in the so-called 8.5 square mile area and the Department of Environmental Resource Management in Miami-Dade County, the wildlife is gone and the well was plugged in 1985 to keep its brackish water, flowing from the Floridan Aquafer, from contaminating the drinking water supplies for Miami-Dade County.